Top US and Saudi Officials responsible for Chemical Weapons in Syria

 Saudi funding enabled Alloush to establish the Liwa-al-Islam as a major fighting force in Syria.
 The group gained fame due to risky, high-profile attacks.
 On 8 July 2012, the group carried out a bomb attack against the headquarters of Syria’s National Security Council in Rawda Square, Damascus.
 The group succeeded in assassinating several high profile members of Syria’s security establishment, including the Deputy Minister of Defense and brother-in-law of President Bashar al-Assad, Assaf Shawkat, Defense Minister Dawoud Rajiha, Hassan Turkmani, a former Defense Minister and military adviser to then Vice-President Farouk al-Sharaa.

 Weakening Qatar, Strengthening the U.S.-Saudi Axis.

-After the defeat of the predominantly Qatar-backed Muslim Brotherhood and Free Syrian Army forces, which were reinforced by Libyans, in June and July 2012, the U.S. Saudi Axis were strengthened.
-Uncooperative Qatari brigades which rejected the new command structure had to be removed.
+After the defeat of the predominantly Qatar-backed Muslim Brotherhood and Free Syrian Army (FSA) forces, which were reinforced by Libyans in June and July 2012, the U.S. – Saudi Axis was strengthened.
+Uncooperative Qatari-led brigades which rejected the new command structure had to be removed.